sifive/wake/doc/tutorial.md

 needed by the linking step, that step will wait for both object files to compile.

-However, wake probably did NOT relink the objects of the program this time.
+However, wake probably did NOT re-link the objects of the program this time.
 That's because wake remembers the hashes of the objects it gave to the linker last time.
-The rebuilt object files have the same hashes, so there was no need to relink the program.
-Similarly, whitespace only changes to the files will not cause a relink.
+The rebuilt object files have the same hashes, so there was no need to re-link the program.
+Similarly, whitespace only changes to the files will not cause a re-link.

     echo 'int main() { return 2; }' > main.cpp
     wake 'build 0'

-Of course, if you change `main.cpp` meaningfully, both it will be recompiled and the program relinked.
+Of course, if you change `main.cpp` meaningfully, both it will be recompiled and the program re-linked.

 ## Using header files